Read the forensic accounting definition covering its scope, expertise, requirements and advantages of this types of assessment.

 Formulation of the economic decisions and the policies:

-It is to be noted that the varied cases of frauds that become evident after a forensic analysis serve as a reference for the particular government in formulating improved economic policies that would be able to curb such fraudulent activities in future.
+We should note that the various cases of frauds that become evident after a forensic analysis serve as a reference for the particular government in formulating better economic policies that would be able to curb such fraudulent activities in future.
 By doing so, the government can indeed strengthen the economy and can prevent such illegal activities in the particular country.